 May Is National Stroke Awareness Month

-Category: News | Skilled Nursing
+Category: Skilled Nursing | News

 A stroke can have devastating results that forever affect the lives of patients and their families.
 According to the Centers for Disease Control and Prevention (CDC), more than 795,000 people1 suffer a stroke each year in the United States.
 As National Stroke Awareness Month, May helps bring awareness to the risk factors that can lead to a stroke and its damaging effects.